This is the third lesson in our series How to Study the Bible. In this lesson, we turn our attention to five keys to help us study the Bible.

 With these keys in mind, we have the foundation we need to look at the three-step-plan for studying the Bible.
 We are going to be using this process together in the coming weeks so tonight we are just going to review it.

 - Observation.
 This is a crucial and foundational first step.
 If you do not work hard here then you will struggle with the rest of the process.
 In observation, we are looking at the text to see what is in the text.
-We ask questions of the text.
+We ask questions about the text.
 We look out for repeated phrases.
 Observation will help us understand what the text says.

 - Interpretation.
 Once we know what the text says we can move to understand what the text means.
 A way to look at this is that you are trying to determine the main theme of the passage you are studying.
 This theme will then help you understand everything else in the passage.